-Islands provide the main sites for breeding congregations and colonies of certain species, particularly seabirds and turtles.
-These are species that feed at sea but need to nest on land, and large numbers can therefore concentrate in a few small sites.
+Islands provide the main sites for breeding congregations and colonies of a number of marine species groups, particularly seabirds, pinnipeds and turtles.
+These are species that feed at sea but need to breed on land, and large numbers therefore concentrate in a few small sites.
 The presence of such colonies is more than just a consequence of the high proportion of coastline; islands offer unique resources for these species, including low levels of disturbance and predation.
-Although it is difficult to quantify, it is clear that the majority of European populations of pelagic seabirds breed on islands.
+Although it is difficult to quantify, the majority of European populations of pelagic seabirds breed on islands.

 The waters off the coast of Norway and in the Barents Sea are among the most productive in the world and are reputed to support c.
-7.7 million pairs of breeding seabirds, about 2.7 million pairs breed along the mainland coast of Norway north of the Arctic Circle and the remaining 5 million breed on Svalbard, Franz Josef Land, Novaya Zemlya and the Russian mainland coast.
-(Barrett, Lorentsen and Anker-Nilssen 2006)
+7.7 million pairs of breeding seabirds.
+About 2.7 million pairs breed along the mainland coast of Norway north of the Arctic Circle and the remaining 5 million pairs breed on Svalbard, Franz Josef Land, Novaya Zemlya and the Russian mainland coast (Barrett, Lorentsen and Anker-Nilssen 2006).